Farm to Food Shelf

 What is Farm to Food Shelf?

-Now there is another reason to consider participating in the Share Fresh Minnesota program, with added support from the “Farm to Foodshelf” grant—funded by the State of Minnesota—to help agricultural producers and processors offset the cost to harvest and pack for shipping their donated fruits and vegetables that would otherwise go unharvested or unsold.
+Farm to Food Shelf is a $1.1 million appropriation funded by the State of Minnesota to help agricultural producers and processors offset the cost to harvest and package their donated fruits and vegetables that would otherwise go unharvested or be discarded.

 The Minnesota Department of Agriculture is the program’s fiscal agent.
 Grants are administered by Second Harvest Heartland, on behalf of the six Feeding America food banks serving Minnesota.

 Farm to Food Shelf is supported by the Minnesota Agri-Growth Council, Minnesota Farm Bureau and Minnesota Farmers Union.